You already do the hard part. You read the note before it goes in the chart, and you catch what's off.

-The APA says anything AI drafts in your name is yours to answer for.
-Illinois put a $10,000-per-violation line under it.
-This toolkit teaches the checks that catch a softened risk note, an invented citation, or a summary that quietly changed what your client said.
-Before any of it reaches the chart.
+AI can draft the sentence.
+It cannot remember the room, carry your license, or answer for what goes into the chart.
+This toolkit teaches the checks that catch a softened risk note, an invented citation, or a summary that quietly changed what your client said—before any of it reaches the chart.

-Get instant access · $29 →One-time payment.
-Your passcode lands in your inbox, the toolkit opens in your browser.
+Get the complete toolkit · $29 →One payment.
+Your passcode lands in your inbox and the complete toolkit opens in your browser.

 Why this one

 My mom is a nurse.
-Her AI scribe writes her patient notes, and sometimes it puts in words she never said.
+Her AI note taker writes her patient notes, and sometimes it puts in words she never said.
 She catches it because she reads every line.
 Most people don't.
 If AI can invent a sentence in a medical note, it can do it in yours.

 I spent 13 years in social work before I taught AI to hundreds of people.
 Same skill, different room.